markusj/upd72020x-load/README.md

  * The SystemD unit file was originally provided by K.Ohta (@Artanejp)
  * Vendor and device IDs for uPD720201 chipsets were provided by @j1warren
+ * The workaround for kernel drivers interfering with the upload process was found by @cranphin